 This role has been assessed and confirmed as open to women only under the Equality Act 2010, schedule 9, part 1

 Hours of work: We will consider 17.5 hours and 35 per week

 Annual Leave: 25 days plus Bank Holidays, pro rata for part-time workers

-To Apply: Application packs can be downloaded from below or obtained by emailing: firstname.lastname@example.org
+To Apply: Application packs can be downloaded from below or a copy obtained by emailing: firstname.lastname@example.org

 For information in alternative formats (for example, in braille, large print or an electronic format), please email firstname.lastname@example.org